Learn the Usage of New-MailboxExportRequest Exchange 2010

 4. Type and execute following cmdlet to export a particular mailbox folder to Outlook :

-While executing New-mailboxexportrequest Exchange 2010, mention the mailbox folder, which is to be transferred in Outlook.
-The folder to be exported needs to be described with ‘#’ symbol in opening and closing part.
+While executing New-mailboxexportrequest Exchange 2010, mention the mailbox folder, which you want to transfer in Outlook.
+Describe the folder with ‘#’ symbol that you want to transfer in the opening and closing part.
 For instance: You want to export Inbox folder only then, write ‘#Inbox#’ in the command.

 This is the final step in which export procedure needs to be cleared.
 Execute following command to track status of entire active export activities :